sofn-xyz/mailing/README.md

 ## Developing with email previews

 Mailing includes a development mode for previewing your emails.
-Run `mailing preview` to boot the preview app and examine previews for different cases.
+Running `mailing` in dev will boot the preview app and examine previews for different cases.
 Previews live reload when files in the emails directory change.
 [Needs e2e tests]

 [ADD SCREENSHOT OF PREVIEW INDEX]